Skip to main content

 Frequently Asked Questions

+Q: Is the shutdown legally required?
 A: No. It is an agreed industry practice, not a statutory closure.
-Most CIF sites observe it in practice.
+It is commonly observed on CIF and unionised sites.

+Q: What if my project is already behind schedule?
 A: The shutdown still applies unless the contract allows otherwise.
 Plan for compression or early finishes rather than relying on holiday work.

+Q: Do office staff follow the same shutdown?
 A: Often, but not always.
 Administrative teams may return earlier than site crews.

+Q: How do shutdown dates affect defects liability periods?
 A: Only if the contract definition of "working days" excludes shutdown days.
 Check the contract rather than assuming.

 Sources & Further Reading:

-Last updated: 26 January 2026.
+Last updated: 20 March 2026.
 This guide is for informational purposes only.
 Always verify deadlines with official sources before making critical decisions.

 Explore More Articles